 William Lohse is an industry pioneer, having begun his career in the days of pre-Apple hobbyist computers.
 After founding and selling TimeLine software company to Symantec, he became the turn-around publisher of PC Magazine and president of Ziff Davis Publishing.
 Lohse founded Ziff/SOFTBANK Forums.
 In 1990, he began Software Venture Partners, an angel fund which, among other unicorns, invested in the first round of Pinterest.
-Bill started venture investing in 2010, which led to the founding of the Social Starts fund in 2012.
+Bill started venture investing in 2010, which led to the founding of the Social Starts fund in 2012, and Joyance Partners in 2017.

-Mike Edelhart is a pioneering media and startup executive.
-Mike was the original Executive Editor of PC Magazine and founding editor of other Ziff-Davis computer magazines, as well as the ZD Labs, and later was Executive Vice President at Ziff.
+Mike Edelhart is also Managing Partner for Joyance Partners.
+A pioneering media and startup executive, Mike was the original Executive Editor of PC Magazine and founding editor of other Ziff-Davis computer magazines, as well as the ZD Labs, and later was Executive Vice President at Ziff.
 Mike was CEO at many startups, including Olive Software, Inman News and Zinio.
 Mike was a partner at Redleaf, a VC fund.
 At SoftBank, Mike directed content for the Seybold, Interop and Comdex conferences and launched new businesses.
 Mike consulted to Bloomberg, Reuters and AARP and has authored more than 20 books.

 Charles C. Smith